Asmodai/gohacks/doc/go/validator.md

 If the field is `any` then the comparison will match just the type of the value rather than using the type of the field along with the value.

-If the field is integer, then the structure's field must have a bid width large enough to hold the value.
+If the field is integer, then the structure's field must have a bit width large enough to hold the value.

 #### func (*FVEQPredicate) Eval